 The answer is rooted in the nature of the social culture of groups and the way individuals related to one another.
 All groups have a culture specific to them.
 The very definition of Anthropology is the ‘The study of man’.
 And the majority of that study is with the various cultures of man.

 However, ‘Culture’ itself is not a physical entity, it is a conceptual construct held in the mind of man.
-This does not, I repeat does not make it any less ‘real’ than the chair you are sitting in or the device you are reading this on.
+This does not make it any less ‘real’ than the chair you are sitting in or the device you are reading this on.
 Additionally, the different cultures of man undergo evolution just like physically any species does.
 Cultures evolve and change, often quite rapidly compared to physical changes.

 The cognitive change that enabled sapiens to assimilate all the other hominin species was the expansion of consciousness relating to cultural complexities.
 One of those relates most notably to group size.